Last Updated on

 What Do I Need to Get Started Using a Smart Home Hub?

-In most cases, all you need is a smart home hub!
+In most cases, all you need is a smart home hub device!
 This is because some smart home hubs can already work on their own.
 For instance, it can play music or order food with voice commands.
 However, if you have a couple of smart devices such as smart bulbs then you cannot control them with the home hub.

 You’ll also need a smartphone or a computer to control the devices.
 Besides, you can buy sensors.
 It allows you to create some very simple conditional triggers which I’ll be explaining below.